The Best Strategies to Help You Lose Weight

-Then life happens, and suddenly you’ve skipped your workouts three days in a row and there’s nothing healthy in the fridge and you’re fresh out of willpower.
-So… now what?
+Then life happens, and suddenly you’ve skipped your workouts 3 days in a row and there’s nothing healthy in the fridge and you’re fresh out of willpower.

 When motivation inevitably wears off, you need a game plan in place — not a vague goal like “start working out” or “eat healthier,” but a set of solid strategies that will help you stay on track when sheer willpower isn’t really cutting it.